Krystabelle22/Phase-1-Project/README.md

 1. Determine which aircraft have the lowest risk based on historical data.
 2. Provide actionable insights to guide the purchase of aircraft.
 3. Deliver recommendations to support data-driven decision-making.

+## Data Description

+The dataset used is from the [National Transportation Safety Board](#) (1962-2023).
+It includes aviation accident data covering civil aviation accidents and selected incidents in the United States and international waters.

+### Key Variables:
+- **Aircraft Type**: The model/type of aircraft involved in incidents.
+- **Accident Severity**: Classification of accidents (e.g., fatal, minor).
+- **Date and Location**: Time and location of the incidents.
+- **Cause**: Contributing factors to the incident (e.g., mechanical failure, human error).

+### Data Preprocessing:
+- Handled missing values using imputation and exclusion methods.
+- Standardized column names for consistency.
+- Filtered data to include only relevant aircraft and accidents.